fawwazanvilen/fawwazanvilen.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 I'm Fawwaz.

 I'm documenting learning journey and notes in this blog.

 I believe that we live in a uniquely pivotal slice of time, and that we should make the most of it to ensure humanity's continued existence and ability to do good in our lightcone.

+You can see what I'm working on [here](here), and what I'm currently reading [here](here).